 Kid Risk currently focuses its research on managing the risks associated with polioviruses (read an overview) and characterizing the benefits of global investments in measles and rubella immunization.
 We receive funding for our research from the U.S. Centers for Disease Control and Prevention (CDC), the World Health Organization (WHO), and the Bill & Melinda Gates Foundation.
 Our research demonstrates that investments in public health save lives and money.

-October 2018 - Read about our extensive research on polio and our recent analyses on poliovirus in Pakistan and Afghanistan including the importance of implementing proactive strategies to stop transmission, the potential for undetected circulation, and tradeoffs associated with different characteristics of the poliovirus surveillance system.
+Polio research - Read about our extensive research on polio and learn more about our modelig studies that help to explain continued transmission of poliovirus in Pakistan and Afghanistan including the importance of implementing proactive strategies to stop transmission, the potential for undetected circulation, and tradeoffs associated with different characteristics of the poliovirus surveillance system.
 We also estimated the costs of the updated costs of the Global Polio Laboratory Network and insights from modelling hard-to-reach subpopulations and confidence about the absence of transmission as it relates to certification of wild poliovirus eradication.
-You can also check out our other news and learn more about our research.

 June 2018 - Watch Dr. Thompson briefly discuss the economic case for eradicating polio during a workshop at the National Academy of Medicine Forum for Microbial Threats meeting on Understanding the Economics of Microbial Threats.